-Today, 23rd April 2015, is St George’s Day, he’s the patron saint of England, so for this weeks blog post I was going to write about a few of the typical English dishes that you can adapt to eat when you’re following a whole food, plant-based diet lifestyle, but…
+The 23rd of April is St George’s Day.
+He’s the patron saint of England, so for this weeks blog post I was going to write about a few of the typical English dishes that you can adapt to eat when you’re following a whole food, plant-based diet lifestyle, but…

 When I looked at the many English dishes such as pies, sausages, roasts, puddings and sandwiches, I decided to concentrate on just the one – sandwiches.
 Why?
 Because they’re great for taking to work as a packed lunch, or if you fancy having a picnic now that the weather is warming up.
 They’re incredibly adaptable with something for everyone.